-Five GCSEs at grade /9–4. including a grade 5 or above in English Literature and English Language.
+Five GCSEs at grade /9–4. including a minimum grade 4 in English Language.
 BTEC Level 2 qualifications considered in subject related courses.

 English Language – A Level

 You will study how language is used in written, spoken and electronic forms including articles, blogs and social media to see how these different genres affect how language is structured for respective audiences.
-You will also examine language in its wider geographical and social contexts with topics that will encourage debate in lectures including accents and dialects (in the UK, Australia and America), language and gender, language and ethnicity and political correctness.
+You will also examine language in its wider geographical and social contexts with topics that will encourage debate in lectures including accents and dialects (in the UK and abroad), language and gender, language and ethnicity and political correctness.

 COMPONENT 2 (SECOND YEAR)